Sora and his comrades have fought against awesome bosses from many corners of the multiverse.

 Kingdom Hearts: Birth By Sleep

-- Another one from Birth By Sleep is Ven's final battle with Vanitas.
-Not only are fighting one on one with basically an evil version of Sora but it also has one the most epic tracks in the entire series.
+- Ven's final battle with Vanitas.
+Not only are you fighting one on one with an evil version of Sora but it also has one the most epic tracks in the entire series.
 Watch it in full here.

 - The Ventus-Vanitas battle becomes truly awesome when Ventus-Vanitas uses his ultimate attack, which will destroy you if you don't use Mickey's help.
 "None of this can be changed" indeed.

 - Terra's Final Boss fight.
 You play the fricking Lingering Will against a Grand Theft Me'd Xehanort in Terra's body!
 All the while, Rage Awakened is playing in the background.
 For those who suffered through the Bonus Boss in Final Mix, this is sweet, sweet vindication.
 Also, all of his attacks and combos are things that the Lingering Will itself can use (including Curaga) if the player hunts for the commands.

 - Trinity Armor.
 Out of the Unversed boss fights, that one was the best; unlike the similar Guard Armor from the first game, its Unversed counterpart is an actual Mech!
 Composed of three different Unversed, no less!
 And a kickass Transformation Sequence!
 Not to mention it's one of the few boss battles in the game where you get allies; in this case, the OTHER two playable characters(so it's Terra, Ven and Aqua vs. Trinity Armor)!
 Easily one of the best boss fights in BBS.